scyl/GameOfLife/README.md

 # GameOfLife
-Conway's game of life in p5.js
+A simple Conway's game of life implementation in p5.js